 The purpose of the President’s Committee on Diversity Affairs is to foster diversity in the Lawrence community and curriculum and to help create a more inclusive campus community.
 Diversity brings us into contact with different experiences and perspectives, helping us to question our beliefs and assumptions.
-An inclusive community, one that welcomes people of all backgrounds, experiences, and identities (or expressions of identity), is necessary for diversity to serve as a catalyst for learning.
+An inclusive community--one that welcomes people of all backgrounds, experiences, and identities (or expressions of identity)--serves as a catalyst for learning.
 Lawrence seeks to include people of all nationalities, ethnicities, gender identities, sexual orientations, socioeconomic statuses, cultural backgrounds, religions, abilities or disabilities, ages, military/veteran status, and others who bring varied perspectives to campus.

 To accomplish its purpose, the President’s Committee on Diversity Affairs will strive to promote in the Lawrence community:

 - a campus demographic reflective of the U.S. and world’s pluralistic society;

 - an environment conducive to attracting and retaining students, faculty, and staff of historically underrepresented groups;

 - a curriculum that considers diversity and its implications for contemporary life;